 PSY 660 Ethical, Legal, and Professional Issues (2-0-2).

 Detailed examination of the ethical, legal, and professional issues that govern the practice of psychology.
-Topics include the APA code of ethics, Ohio Psychology Law, the role of values, diversity issues,

-Psychology Law, the role of values, diversity issues, therapist and consultant responsibilities, client rights, the judicial system, risk management, and work with children, schools, couples, families, and groups.
+Topics include the APA code of ethics, Ohio Psychology Law, the role of values, diversity issues, therapist and consultant responsibilities, client rights, the judicial system, risk management, and work with children, schools, couples, families, and groups.